dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 Matplotlib offers tantalizing hatching options that will sadly leave most geologists a little frustrated.
 It's a bit like pattern fills in Excel - so much potential until you actually try and use it to make satisfying lithology logs.

 Unlike Excel however, you can customize Matplotlib's hatch function to your heart's content.
-I show an example here of how to create a standard limestone hatch, but the methodology can be generalized to created pretty much any lithology pattern you want.
+I show an example here of how to create a standard limestone pattern, but the methodology can be generalized to created pretty much any lithology pattern you want.

 <!--more-->